 Students will find willingness on the part of faculty and staff to listen to and encourage them in times of need.
 Informal levels of counseling in areas of personal, social, spiritual, and emotional development are available as requested or deemed necessary.
 Academic advising is provided to all students as a fundamental need.
 An Academic Advisor is appointed to each student upon acceptance to Northpoint.
-The Registrar also serves as an Academic Advisor and is available to assist in course planning and selections, monitor the student's progress in fulfilling graduation requirements, and provide guidance in financial concerns.
+The Registrar also serves as an Academic Advisor and is available to assist in course planning and selections and monitor the student's progress in fulfilling graduation requirements.
+The Vice-President of Student Success also advises students in areas of personal, educational, and ministry development.